Strategic Plan | BCTC

 1.2.6: Pursue initiatives to reduce technological disparities across BCTC students.

-1.3.1: Develop new and equitable job training and experiential learning opportunities in collaboration with community, business, and industry partners to increase diverse and skilled talent within Kentucky’s workforce.
+1.3: Increase the number of programs and initiatives focused on access and customized workforce training through community and industry initiatives.
+1.3.1: Develop new job training and experiential learning opportunities in collaboration with community, business, and industry partners to increase skilled talent within Kentucky’s workforce.

 1.3.2: Recruit experts from the community onto campus to enrich student education and facilitate communication with specific program industries.